Deep Learning for Instance Retrieval: A Survey: Retrieval with Off-the-Shelf DCNN Models

-The core idea of attention mechanisms is to highlight the most relevant features and to avoid the influence of irrelevant activations, realized by computing an attention map.
-Approaches to obtain attention maps can be categorized into two groups: non-parametric and parametric-based, as shown in Figure \ref{fig3}, where the main difference is whether the importance weights in the attention map are learnable.
+Attention mechanism can be regarded as a kind of feature aggregation, whose aim is to highlight the most relevant feature parts.
+It can effectively address the ``\textit{distraction challenge}'' and also promote feature discriminativity \cite{lou2018multi}, realized by computing an attention map.
+Approaches to obtaining attention maps can be categorized into non-parametric and parametric groups, as shown in Figure~\ref{fig3}, where the main difference is whether the importance weights in the attention map are learnable.

-Non-parametric weighting is a straightforward method to highlight feature importance.
-The corresponding attention maps can be obtained by channel-wise or spatial sum-pooling, as in Figure \ref{fig3}(a,b).
-For the spatial-wise pooling of Figure \ref{fig3}(b), Babenko \etal \cite{babenko2015aggregating} apply a Gaussian center prior scheme to spatially weight the activations of a convolutional layer prior to aggregation.
-Kalantidis \etal \cite{kalantidis2016cross} propose a more effective CroW method to weight and pool feature maps.
-These spatial-wise methods only concentrate on weighting activations at different spatial locations, without considering the relations between these activations.
-Instead, Ng \etal \cite{ng2020solar} explore the correlations among activations at different spatial locations on the convolutional feature maps.
-In addition to spatial-wise attention mechanisms, channel-wise weighting methods of Figure \ref{fig3}(a) are also popular non-parametric attention mechanisms.
-Xu \etal \cite{xu2018unsupervised} rank the weighted feature maps to build the ``probabilistic proposals'' to further select regional features.
-Similarly, Jimenez \etal \cite{jimenez2017class} combine CroW and R-MAC to propose Classes Activation Maps (CAM) to weight feature maps for each class.
-Qi \etal \cite{qi2017spatial} introduce Truncated Spatial Weighted FV (TSWVF) to enhance the representation of Fisher Vector.
+Non-parametric weighting is a straightforward method to highlight feature importance, and the corresponding attention maps can be obtained by channel-wise or spatial-wise pooling, as in Figure \ref{fig3} (a,b).
+For spatial-wise pooling, Kalantidis \etal \cite{kalantidis2016cross} propose an effective CroW method to weight and pool feature maps, which concentrate on weighting activations at different spatial locations, without considering the relations between these activations.
+In contrast, Ng \etal \cite{ng2020solar} explore the correlations among activations at different spatial locations on the convolutional feature maps.

+Channel-wise weighting methods are also popular non-parametric attention mechanisms \cite{xu2018unsupervised},\cite{xiang2019multiple}.
+Xu \etal \cite{xu2018unsupervised} rank the weighted feature maps to build ``probabilistic proposals'' to select regional features.
+Jimenez \etal \cite{jimenez2017class} combine CroW and R-MAC to propose Classes Activation Maps (CAM) to weigh the feature map per class.
+Xiang \etal \cite{xiang2019multiple} employ a Gram matrix to analyze the correlations between different channels and then obtain channel sensitivity information to tune the importance of each feature map.
+Channel-wise and spatial-wise weighting methods are usually integrated into a deep model to highlight feature importance \cite{kalantidis2016cross},\cite{wang2019improving}.